Intelligent Sailing Model for Open Sea Navigation: Discussion and Limitations

-The collision avoidance path described through the waypoints contains sudden changes of direction, which are also present in the generated reference positions.
+\textbf{Vessel dynamics fidelity. } The collision avoidance path described through the waypoints contains sudden changes of direction, which are also present in the generated reference positions.
 The maneuverability of the vessels usually does not allow for too sharp turns, so we observe significant deviations from the path.
-This also leads to challenges for the \ac{mpc} since the cost might be smaller when accelerating to track desired positions before a turn well than when more closely tracking all desired positions.
+This also leads to challenges for the \ac{mpc} because the computed cost might be smaller when accelerating to track the desired positions before a turn well than slowing down and tracking earlier states with more error to reduce the error after a turn.
 As a result, the vessel's tracking of the path after a turn is significantly worse than necessary.
-This issue could be mitigated by smoothing the desired positions using iterative methods as in \cite{Wuersching2024}.
-Additionally, the yaw-constrained model captures the turning capabilities of a vessel, but it still simplifies the real-world dynamics of vessels significantly.
-Thus, future work could investigate the adaption of the \ac{mpc} formulation to a higher fidelity model, e.g., the three degree of freedom model~\cite{Fossen2011}.
-Using a higher fidelity model has the additional benefit that integrating disturbances originating from the wind and waves is possible at the cost of increased computation runtime.
+This issue could be mitigated by smoothing the desired positions using methods as in \cite{Wuersching2024}.
+Additionally, the yaw-constrained model (see \eqref{eq:yawconstrainedmodel}) captures the turning capabilities of a vessel, but it still simplifies the real-world dynamics significantly.
+Thus, future work should investigate \ac{mpc} for higher-fidelity models, e.g., the three-degrees-of-freedom model~\cite{Fossen2011}.
+Using a model with higher fidelity has the additional benefit that integrating disturbances originating from wind and waves can be considered at the cost of increased computation runtime.

+\textbf{Traffic rule formalization. } Our \waypointadaption{} is effective and can be easily adapted due to its parametrization.
+The validity is supported by the fact that we do not observe collisions in the \ac{ism} only setting, and in the mixed traffic setting, the \ac{ism} vessels are always stand-on vessels when colliding.
+Our \waypointadaption{} is built on the predicates defined in \cite{Krasowski2021.MarineTrafficRules}.
+However, there are also other metrics \cite{Heiberg2022} and formalizations \cite{Torben2023} that could be used to model \ac{colregs} rules.
+Additionally, the current version of the \ac{ism} does not capture collision avoidance behavior between other vessel types, e.g., a sailing vessel has priority over a power-driven vessel.
+Thus, future work should investigate other traffic rule metrics and extensions to integrate more vessel types and traffic situations.